lishufeier/gitRep/readme.txt

 I am learning git.
 Remote is done!

-I creat a new branch dev.
+create a new branch is quick.